davmels/peft_apertus/report-ben/ALIGNMENT_INVESTIGATION.md

 **The result is REAL, not an artifact.**

-The learning rate that optimizes training loss on Swiss legal data (LR=1e-3) completely destroys the model's ability to follow instructions on general tasks.
-This is a critical finding about the trade-off between domain-specific optimization and general capabilities.
+The learning rate that optimizes training loss on Swiss Judgment Prediction (LR=1e-3) causes catastrophic forgetting of general legal knowledge.
+This is a critical finding about the trade-off between narrow task optimization and broader knowledge retention.

 ### Hypothesis

-At LR=1e-3, the model is overfitting so aggressively to the Swiss legal task that it:
+At LR=1e-3, the model is overfitting so aggressively to the Swiss Judgment task that it:
-1. Loses its instruction-following capabilities
+1. Forgets general legal knowledge tested by LEXam
-2. Becomes unable to parse MCQ question formats
+2. Becomes unable to apply legal reasoning to other contexts
-3. May be outputting Swiss legal text regardless of input
+3. May be memorizing Swiss-specific patterns at the expense of broader understanding

+**Note**: LEXam tests legal knowledge across multiple domains (MCQ questions), not instruction-following ability.
+The degradation represents **catastrophic forgetting** of legal knowledge, not alignment breaking.

 This suggests that **training loss is not a reliable metric** for model quality when fine-tuning on narrow domains.

 ### Practical Recommendation

 For Swiss legal fine-tuning:
-- **Use LR=1e-5** to maintain general capabilities
+- **Use LR=1e-5** to maintain general legal knowledge
-- **Monitor held-out task performance**, not just training loss
+- **Monitor held-out knowledge benchmarks**, not just training loss
-- **Consider multi-task training** to preserve general abilities
+- **Consider multi-task training** to preserve broader legal understanding

 ## Supporting Evidence